Course options

 In many modules you will carry out practical project work, involving problem-solving using theory developed within the module and electronic circuit building and/or software skills as appropriate.
 Teaching activities will include lectures, workshops and seminars, and practical project work will be carried out in groups and individually in purpose-built thinking and fabrication laboratories.

-Various assessment methods will be used including examinations for theoretical subjects, formal presentations, reports and practical demonstrations for project work with an additional viva voce examination for final year individual projects.
+Various assessment methods will be used including examinations for theoretical subjects, formal presentations, reports and practical demonstrations for project work with an additional oral examination for final year individual projects.
 You will be expected to review material after lectures to support your learning and to preview scripts before coming to laboratory sessions.

 Excellent written and verbal communication skills are highly valued and sought after in the industrial workplace and are essential for effective group working.
 You will develop these as part of project-based work and will be assessed formally on them.